ANXIETY DISORDER AND DISABILITY BENEFITS

 - Request review of an Appeals Council denial in Federal Court

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete the application.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.

 Additionally, once you receive a denial from the SSA, you have 60 days to file an appeal.
 You must meet the time limit set by the SSA.
 If you do not, then you will have to start the process over again.
 That means you will lose any benefits you could receive on any prior application.

 If you need help filing for SSDI or SSI benefits, then hire an attorney to help you.
-At Cannon Disability Law, we help you apply and appeal any SSA denial you receive.
+At our law firm, we help you apply and appeal any SSA denial you receive.
 You only have 60 days to appeal an SSA denial.
 So, don’t delay in calling our office.
 You do not want to miss the appeal 60 day time limit.
 We can answer your questions over the phone at no cost to you.
 We will give you advice on how to appeal.

 It is always our goal to win benefits for our clients.
 In order to win your case, you will need mental health treatment.
 Seek help from a counselor.
 Also, get mental health treatment from a psychologist.
 Have your doctor give you medications to treat your condition.
-If you don’t have health insurance, then go to the free and low cost mental health sources on this website.
+If you don’t have health insurance, then review our list of free and low cost mental health sources.
 We have won over $100 million in ongoing and back due SSD benefits for our clients.
 Put our experience to work for you.
-Hire the Cannon Disability Law legal team.
+Hire the best SSD legal team.

 You can hire us for no upfront fee.
-This is a contingency fee.
-It means we do not charge you an attorney fee until we win your case.
+This type of fee means we do not charge you an attorney fee until we win your case.
 If we do not win your case, there is no attorney fee.
 Therefore, if you don’t win, we don’t get paid.
-You can find more information about attorney fees in SSDI and SSI cases here.
+You can find information about attorney fees in SSDI and SSI cases.

 Most attorneys charge an attorney fee, whether the attorney wins or loses your case.
 We don’t work like that.
 You have nothing to lose by hiring us.
 You only have benefits to gain.
 Likewise, we offer a free review of your case.
 Call today.
 See how our legal experience can help you win your anxiety disorder case.